Uptown & the Garden District

 Trolling St. John's Bayou & Lake Pontchartrain

 Bayou St. John is a body of water that originally extended from the outskirts of New Orleans to Lake Pontchartrain, and it's one of the key reasons New Orleans is where it is today.
 Jean-Baptiste Le Moyne, Sieur de Bienville, was commissioned to establish a settlement in Louisiana that would both make money and protect French holdings in the New World from British expansion.
 Bienville chose the spot where New Orleans now sits because he recognized the strategic importance of the bayou's "back-door" access to the lake, and ultimately to the Gulf of Mexico.
-Boats could enter the lake from the Gulf and then follow the bayou until they were within easy portage distance of the mouth of the Mississippi River.
+Boats could enter the lake from the Gulf and then follow the bayou until its end.
+From there they were within easy portage distance of the mouth of the Mississippi River.
 Native Americans had used this route for years.

 The early path from the city to the bayou is today's Bayou Road, an extension of Governor Nicholls Street in the French Quarter.
 Modern-day Gentilly Boulevard, which crosses the bayou, was another Native American trail -- it led around the lake and on to settlements in Florida.

-Getting There -- The simplest way to reach St. John's Bayou from the French Quarter is to drive straight up Esplanade Avenue about 20 blocks (you can also grab the bus that says ESPLANADE at any of the bus stops along the avenue).
+Getting There -- The simplest way to reach St. John's Bayou from the French Quarter is to drive or ride straight up Esplanade Avenue about 20 blocks (you can also grab the bus that says ESPLANADE at any of the bus stops along the avenue).
 Right before you reach the bayou, you'll pass St. Louis Cemetery No. 3 (just past Leda St.).
 It's the final resting place of many prominent New Orleanians, among them Father Adrien Rouquette, who lived and worked among the Choctaw; Storyville photographer E. J. Bellocq; and Thomy Lafon, the black philanthropist who bought the old Orleans Ballroom as an orphanage for African-American children and put an end to its infamous "quadroon balls," where well-bred women of mixed color would socialize with and become the mistresses of white men.
 Walking just past the cemetery, turn left onto Moss Street, which runs along the banks of St. John's Bayou.
 If you want to see an example of an 18th-century West Indies-style plantation house, stop at the Pitot House, 1440 Moss St..

 Floating Across the River to Algiers Point

-Algiers, annexed by New Orleans in 1870, is about a quarter-mile across the Mississippi River from New Orleans.
-Generally ignored because of its location, it became a sort of God’s country after the hurricane because it did not flood at all, and many services, such as mail delivery, were restored quite quickly.
+Algiers, annexed by New Orleans in 1870, is about a quarter-mile across the Mississippi River from the city.
+Generally ignored because of its location, it became a sort of God’s country after the hurricane because it did not flood at all; many services, such as mail delivery, were restored quite quickly.
 It still has the feel of an undisturbed turn-of-the-20th-century suburb, and strolling around here is a delightfully low-key way to spend an hour or two (daytime only).
 It is easily accessible via the Algiers ferry that runs from the foot of Canal Street.
 This unfancy ferry is one of New Orleans’s best-kept secrets—it’s a great way to get out onto the river and see the skyline (and at 30 min. it’s perfectly timed for kids’ attention spans).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.